carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ~~~
 {: .language-yaml}

-Now we can run our CWL script with the `cwltool`.
-This command needs our `cwl` workflow file along with our input file.
+Now we can run our CWL script with the reference CWL runner, `cwltool`.
+This command needs our `.cwl` workflow file along with our input file.

 ~~~
 cwltool echo.cwl hello_world.yml